 Remember, alcohol onboard is very strictly forbidden.
-Drinking alcohol is, in general, not encouraged during the course - certainly not on the water!
+Drinking alcohol is, in general, not encouraged during the course - certainly not when on the water!

 After the crew meal on the last night it is tempting to let your hair down.
 We are (most of us) grown ups, but beware, being 'drunk' when coming back to the boat on the last night won't be tolerated by the skipper, or Clipper, and if you do over indulge don't be surprised if the skipper invites you to end your course by sleeping on a park bench in Gosport!
 It's his livelihood at stake and you are his responsibility on board, so its best to respect that reality.

 The last day starts with breakfast and whilst the skipper starts debriefs the crew will start the deep clean.
 It's usual for crew to get away before lunchtime.
 It's usual for all crew to be free to leave by no later than 1400 - 1500 hrs on the last day of a course (usually a Thursday for Level 1).
 Check with the training office if you aren't sure of timings as these may vary.

 As a non-smoker, this has never been something I have needed to consider.
 Certainly smokers are becoming less and less prevalent on the boats.
 Once upon a time it seemed like every sailor smoked; less so now.
 That said, there are usually some fairly basic rules on board any boat and they are likely to be the same rules that your skipper will lay down.

 In any event, and subject to each skipper's rules, if you are a smoker it's unlikely you'll go far wrong if you do what you'd normally do;